Assassin's Creed II: Development

 Ubisoft's Yves Guillemot officially confirmed that Assassin's Creed II was in development on November 26, 2008, during the company's financial performance report.
 This was followed by Michael Pachter speculating in GameTrailers' "Bonus Round" that the game would change its setting to the events of the French Revolution, which turned out to be false.
 A promotional video was released by Ubisoft on April 6 showing a skull, some hidden blade designs, and Leonardo da Vinci's flying machine on a scroll.
 On April 16, Game Informer released details of the game, including pictures of the protagonist Ezio, a new teaser trailer was released, and the game was "officially" announced by Ubisoft.
 In an interview in May 2009, Sebastien Puel stated that the development team working on Assassin's Creed II had increased to 450 members, and the development team's size had tripled since the first game.

 On June 1, 2009, Ubisoft released a new four-minute cinematic Assassin's Creed II trailer at E3.
 On June 2, 2009, Ubisoft revealed the first live gameplay demo, lasting 6 minutes, at the Sony Press Conference.
 GameTrailers featured an exclusive developer walkthrough from E3 2009.
 In an interview with GameTrailers Ubisoft Montreal creative director Patrice Desilets stated Desmond would be doing more than walking around and discovering clues.

 It was announced at the Assassin's Creed panel at Comic-Con 2009 that a live-action mini-series, consisting of three episodes and titled Assassin's Creed: Lineage, would be released showing the events leading up to the game and the history of Ezio and his father Giovanni.
 It was also revealed that the humorist Danny Wallace would be voicing a new character in Assassin's Creed II: Shaun Hastings, a sarcastic historian assisting Desmond.
 The character's face would also be modeled after him.
 Actress Kristen Bell was also announced to be reprising her role as Lucy Stillman.

 The game was originally due to be released at the same time on all three platforms, but Ubisoft announced on September 24, 2009, that the PC version would be delayed to the first quarter of 2010 in order to have "a bit more time for the dev team to deliver the best quality game."

+Remastered versions of Assassin's Creed II, along with Brotherhood and Revelations, were released as part of The Ezio Collection compilation for the PlayStation 4 and Xbox One on November 15, 2016, and for the Nintendo Switch on February 17, 2022.

+The remastered version also includes support for UHD resolution on the PS4 Pro.

 On June 1, 2021, online service for the game was closed.